What can I be reimbursed for?

 If a reimbursement request is greater than the account balance, the difference will pend for up to one year and be reimbursed as funds become available.
 When you submit a claim, you’re responsible for verifying that the expense is an eligible medical expense as determined by Section 213(d).
 You should keep appropriate receipts for all medical payments (provider name, date, reason, and amount).
 However, you do not need to submit this information with your withdrawal request.

-To submit an online reimbursement claim:
+To submit an online reimbursement claim from an HSA:

 - Sign in at www.bcbsvt.com/mymoney.
 Select your account type and continue.